KRLV (AM)

 KRLV (920 kHz) is a commercial AM radio station in Las Vegas, Nevada, United States, serving the Las Vegas area.
 Owned by Lotus Communications, KRLV airs a sports radio format focused on the Las Vegas Raiders of the National Football League.
 The station's studios and offices are located in the unincorporated community of Spring Valley in Clark County.
 A secondary studio is located at the Raiders headquarters and practice facility in Henderson.
 The transmitter is located off Wild Jan Drive, northwest of downtown Las Vegas.

 History

 Early years as KORK

-In 1951, the station first signed on as KORK at 1340 kilocycles.
-KORK was owned by the Vegas Valley Broadcasting Company, located in the Hotel Thunderbird, and it was powered at only 250 watts.
+In 1951, the station first signed on as KORK at 1340 kHz.
+KORK was owned by the Vegas Valley Broadcasting Company, located in the Hotel Thunderbird, and it was powered at 250 watts.

 KORK was an NBC Red Network affiliate, broadcasting NBC's schedule of dramas, comedies, news, sports, game shows, soap operas and big band remotes.
 In 1955, it was bought by the Southwestern Broadcasting Company, which put Channel 3, KORK-TV (later KVBC, now KSNV) on the air in that same year.
 In 1961 KORK got an FM counterpart, 97.1 KORK-FM (now KXPT).